telefonicaid/fiware-glancesync/scripts/support/README.md

 The script `update_images.py` may be used to update existing images (created with the other scripts) to upgrade the script or change the public keys without regenerating all the image.

+The python scripts require using virtualenv.
+It is possible to use the same virtualenv than glancesync, but using the requirements.txt of this directory.
+The only difference is that two new dependencies are added: *python-novaclient* and *python-neutronclient*

 ### Retrieving the password

 The script *getpassword.py* is an example that retrieves the encrypted password from the console log, decrypts it and open a console to the VM using a browser